DeepMartingale: Duality of the Optimal Stopping Problem with Expressivity and High-Dimensional Hedging: Numerical approximation for the Doob martingale

 \section{Numerical approximation for the Doob martingale}

-This section establishes the expressivity theory supporting our approximation of the Doob martingale under a Brownian filtration.
-We first provide the martingale representation and then use numerical integration over the time intervals $[t_n,t_{n+1}]$ for each $n=0,1,\ldots, N-1$.
-The convergence and expressivity results are then derived for the related minimization problem.
+This section develops the theory that underpins our approximation of the Doob martingale under a Brownian filtration.
+We first recall the martingale representation and then introduce a numerical integration scheme on each interval $[t_n,t_{n+1}]$ for $n \in \N^{-1}$.
+We subsequently establish convergence and derive expressivity guarantees for the proposed numerical approximation.